5 Major Types of Niigata Ramen

 2. Niigata Noukou Miso Ramen (新潟濃厚味噌ラーメン)

-Niigata Noukou Miso Ramen, literally Niigata Rich Miso Ramen, is a major type of Niigata Ramen that has been enjoyed through generations in and around the city of Niigata.
+Next, Niigata Noukou Miso Ramen, literally Niigata Rich Miso Ramen, is also a type of Niigata Ramen that has been a favorite through generations in and around Niigata City.

-Topped with plenty of vegetables, this type consists of extremely thick wheat noodles in rich miso-flavored broth and accompanies a bowl of soup stock to dilute the taste of the ramen soup.
+This type consists of extremely thick wheat noodles in a rich miso-flavored broth topped with plenty of vegetables, accompanying a bowl of soup stock to dilute the taste of the ramen soup.

 And Komadori is a nationally famous ramen restaurant that represents this type.